iron-hope-shop/genesis/README.md

 - init github johndoe my-project private
 - keep prompt
 - keep license
+- keep genesis
 ```

+The `genesis` directory contains important reference materials that help the AI maintain consistency and quality in your project.
+It is kept by default and now includes the helpers, images, and data directories.

 This agent-based approach eliminates the need for the launcher script and provides a more conversational experience.